BenMacKenzie/mlops-bundles-demo/mlops-bundles-demo/training/README.md

 * Follow the [UI workflow](https://learn.microsoft.com/azure/databricks/repos/git-operations-with-repos#add-a-repo-and-connect-remotely-later)
   for creating a repo, but uncheck the "Create repo by cloning a Git repository" checkbox.
 * Install the `dbx` CLI via `pip install --upgrade dbx`
-* Run `databricks configure --profile gh-mlops-stack-dab-dev --token --host <your-dev-workspace-url>`, passing the URL of your dev workspace.
+* Run `databricks configure --profile mlops-bundles-demo-dev --token --host <your-dev-workspace-url>`, passing the URL of your dev workspace.
   This should prompt you to enter an API token
 * [Create a personal access token](https://learn.microsoft.com/azure/databricks/dev-tools/auth#personal-access-tokens-for-users)
   in your dev workspace and paste it into the prompt from the previous step
 * From within the root directory of the current project, use the [dbx sync](https://dbx.readthedocs.io/en/latest/guides/python/devloop/mixed/#using-dbx-sync-repo-for-local-to-repo-synchronization) tool to copy code files from your local machine into the Repo by running
-  `dbx sync repo --profile gh-mlops-stack-dab-dev --source . --dest-repo your-repo-name`, where `your-repo-name` should be the last segment of the full repo name (`/Repos/username/your-repo-name`)
+  `dbx sync repo --profile mlops-bundles-demo-dev --source . --dest-repo your-repo-name`, where `your-repo-name` should be the last segment of the full repo name (`/Repos/username/your-repo-name`)

 #### Running code on Databricks
-You can iterate on ML code by running the provided `gh_mlops_stack_dab/training/notebooks/Train.py` notebook on Databricks using
+You can iterate on ML code by running the provided `mlops-bundles-demo/training/notebooks/Train.py` notebook on Databricks using
 [Repos](https://learn.microsoft.com/azure/databricks/repos/index).
-This notebook drives execution of the ML code defined under ``gh_mlops_stack_dab/training/steps``.
+This notebook drives execution of the ML code defined under ``mlops-bundles-demo/training/steps``.
 You can use multiple browser tabs to edit logic in `steps` and run the training recipe in the `Train.py` notebook.